buchi-labortechnik-ag/buchi-ds-blog.github.io/content/posts/ds-at-buchi/index.md

 {{< figure src="team.png" title="" height="10%" width="10%" src="team.png" >}}

-We develop calibration models for NIR spectroscopy, automation tools, APIs and integrations that support business efficiency and processes at BUCHI.
+We develop calibration models for NIR spectroscopy, automation tools, APIs and integrations that support business efficiency and processes at BÜCHI.

 We succeed when our team amplifies the work of other teams, understand their pain points and concerns around data, and develop data products that provide universal value to employees across departments, roles, tenure, and data literacy levels.